florez-alberto/mock-fastq-generator/README.md

 # FastQ Mock Generator
 <a href="https://zenodo.org/doi/10.5281/zenodo.10899656"><img src="https://zenodo.org/badge/756591816.svg" alt="DOI"></a>

 This script generates a FastQ file with mock sequences assembled from a template sequence and an upstream sequence.
-It will need a fasta file with the target sequence.
-It can be used with the parameres set up as commands or pointing to a parameters.json file as shown in the examples scripts.
-It will output a fastq looking file with phred scores attached.
+It will need a FASTA file with the target sequence.
+It can be used with the parameters set up as commands or by pointing to a parameters.json file as shown in the example scripts.
+It will output a FastQ-like file with Phred scores attached.

-The chosen template sequence comes from a RSV fusion inhibitor peptide derived from a 20 amino acid segment from HR2 (positions 497-516)[^1].
-The function that generates the phred scores will create a smoothed noisy curve based on a center of maximal phred score using the ASCII 33-126 offset[^2].
+The chosen template sequence comes from an RSV fusion inhibitor peptide derived from a 20-amino acid segment from HR2 (positions 497-516) [^1].
+The function that generates the Phred scores will create a smoothed noisy curve based on a center of maximal Phred score using the ASCII 33-126 offset.[^2].

 ![figure_1](./img/smooth_curve_example.png)